AdroitBit/turtlebot3-slam-nav2-bash/README.md

 The way on how to use can be found in here : https://youtu.be/V9bbkMji18g

-I basically took the commands from https://youtu.be/8w3xhG1GPdo and write the bash scripts out of it.To make the command easier to run.
+I basically took the commands from https://youtu.be/8w3xhG1GPdo and write the bash scripts out of it just to make the commands easier to run.